 Be aware that utilizing pesticides ought to be a last resort.
 Take heed of the following advice before using pesticides:

-- Make sure you apply the insecticide designed precisely for the bugs you are battling.
+- Apply the insecticide designed precisely for the bugs you are battling.
 Not all insecticides are effective against all bug species.
 Therefore, you must read the instructions printed on the pesticide bottle.

 - Seek professional advice.
-Consulted professionals can guide you on the proper use, application, and dosage of pesticides.
+Consulted professionals can guide you on pesticide use, application, and dosage.

 - Always keep insecticides out of the reach of children and store them in properly labeled containers.